capsule-corp-ternoa/ternoa-js/README.md

 }
 ```

-+ `submitTxBlocking()` - The most most convenient way to get Events and datas : This function will sign the transaction for you if you pass a keyring (one less thing to worry about) and it's blocking the execution flow until the transaction is either in a block or in a finalized block.
-Since submitting needs to work will all kinds of transactions, the result is an object that contains all the events that have happen (instead of only specific ones).
++ `submitTxBlocking()` - The most most convenient way to get Events and Data : This function will sign the transaction for you if you pass a keyring (one less thing to worry about) and it's blocking the execution flow until the transaction is either in a block or in a finalized block.
+Since submitting needs to work will all kinds of transactions, the result is an object that contains all the events that have happened (instead of only specific ones).

-Note: Here you do not need to necessarily pass a signed `txHash`.
+Note: Here you do not need to necessarily pass a signed txHash.
 If you pass the Keyring as a parameter and an unsigned tx hash as the signing process will be done here for you.

 ```javascript
 const create createNFTManually = async () => {